dianapatrong/DE101_SQL/Lab1_DockerForDatabases/README.md

 There are multiple clauses and keywords within this file:
 * `version`: This specifies the version of docker compose, in this case we are using version 3, and Docker will provide the appropriate features for this version.
-* `services`: This section defines all the containers that can be created, in this lab we will only have one database service.
+* `services`: This section defines all the containers that can be created.
+Each service represents a container that will have its own name and configuration.
-* `container_name`: specifies a custom container name, rather than a generated default name
+* `container_name`: specifies a custom container name, rather than a generated default name.
 * `image`: Is used to mention the image name from which container will spin-up from.
 Image can be in the local system or hosted on some remote repository.
-* `ports`: This is used to map the container’s ports to the host machine `host port 32003: container port 5432`
+* `ports`: This is used to map the container’s ports to the host machine `host port 32003: container port 5432`.
-* `environment`: Defines the environment variables set in the container
+* `environment`: Defines the environment variables set in the container.

 > NOTE: **Why do we need port mapping?**
 >